nachiketkarve/nachiketkarve.github.io/_pages/about.md

 More recently, however, work by Pandey et al. and Lim et al. has established a new, more fundamental way to connect these two worlds.
 They have shown that both classical and quantum chaos can be universally defined by a different kind of sensitivity: to adiabatic changes in the system.
 This provides a unified language to describe chaos, defining it as how any system reacts to slow, subtle changes.

+Our work reconciles these two different views of chaos.
+We've shown that the classic "butterfly effect" and the newer concept of sensitivity to adiabatic deformations are actually two sides of the same coin.
+At a fundamental level, both can be understood as a "diffusion" process.
+We can measure the rate of this spreading using a tool we call the "observable drift."
+Since this method reveals the same underlying diffusion process for both definitions, we've demonstrated that they aren't two separate ideas, but rather the same essential phenomenon viewed from different perspectives.

 ## The Fermi--Pasta--Ulam--Tsingou Problem

 <img align="right" src="/images/highlightImage.jpeg" alt="drawing" width="200"/>